Glen H. Taylor: 1948 vice presidential nomination

 In 1948 Taylor was chosen as the vice presidential candidate on the Progressive ticket headed by former Vice President Henry A. Wallace of Iowa.
 Taylor agreed to be the nominee despite accurately foreseeing that this step meant he would be heavily defeated in his next Senate campaign.
 The unabashedly leftist Wallace/Taylor ticket failed to carry any states and won only 2.4 percent of the nationwide popular vote.
 The nomination prompted an effort by conservatives within the Idaho Democratic Party to expel him from its ranks, but was defeated.

 1950 reelection run

-In 1950, former Senator David Worth Clark sought to regain his Senate seat from Taylor.
-Taylor's run on the Progressive ticket earned him a reputation as an "incorrigible leftist" in Idaho and contributed to his primary defeat in his reelection campaign in 1950.
-Taylor was defeated in the Democratic primary by Clark, who in turn lost in the general election to conservative Republican Herman Welker.
+In 1950, former Senator David Worth Clark sought to regain his Senate seat from Taylor, whose run on the Progressive ticket earned him a reputation as an "incorrigible leftist" in Idaho.
+It contributed to Taylor's primary defeat by Clark, who in turn lost in the general election to conservative Republican Herman Welker.